polyverse/ropoly/README.md

 ## EQI options

+#### offsets-intersection
+Simulates all attacks of _length_ gadgets.
+EQI is the percentage of attacks with no common offset.

 #### monte-carlo
-Uses a Monte Carlo method to simulate _fingerprints_ ROP attacks of length between _min_ and _max_ gadgets.
+Uses a Monte Carlo method to simulate _trials_ attacks of length between _min_ and _max_ gadgets.
 EQI is the percentage of attacks with no common offset.

 #### envisen-original
-Uses the original formula described at https://github.com/polyverse/EnVisen/blob/master/docs/entropy-index.md as of October 25, 2018.
+Uses the original formula described at https://github.com/polyverse/EnVisen/blob/master/docs/entropy-index.md as of December 17, 2018.

-#### count-poly
-Uses a sum-of-squares method based on the number of gadgets weakly surviving at each offset.
-Uses all offsets for each original gadget by default; set _single_ to true to treat each gadget as having only a single offset.
-To use a polynomial order other than 2.0, set _order_ to another number.

-#### count-exp
-Uses the sum of exponents of numbers of gadgets weakly surviving at each offset.
-Uses all offsets for each original gadget by default; set _single_ to true to treat each gadget as having only a single offset.
-Default base is 2.0; set _base_ to another value to use a different base.

 #### shared-offsets
 Calculates EQI by looking at each gadget individually and checking how many gadgets it shares an offset with.
 Handles the case of multiple offsets based on the argument passed to _multiple-handling_, with the default being _worst-only_.

 ##### worst-only
 When calculating each gadget's contribution to EQI, considers only the offset with the most contribution to EQI (the offset shared with the most other gadgets).
 The gadget's other offsets are still considered when calculating other gadgets' contribution to EQI.

+#### worst-only-envisen
+Same as _worst-only_, except in the case of that the gadget survives in place, in which case its contribution to EQI is 0.
+Equivalent to envisen-original if the quality of movement calculation were substituted with _shared-offsets&multiple-handling=worst-only_ applied to the moved gadgets and scaled by the proportion of moved gadgets compared to total gadgets in the original binary.

 ##### closest-only
 When calculating each gadget's contribution to EQI, considers only the smallest offset.
 The gadget's other offsets are still considered when calculating other gadgets' contributions to EQI.